danbrick92/r2d2/README.md

 I purchased these M3 screws from Amazon: https://www.amazon.com/dp/B0BMQFHDBH

 This 3D print was very helpful to mount the motors to the bottom of the board: https://www.thingiverse.com/thing:1473508

-### R2D2

-There are many good base models online.
-I found one (located in the credits section) and modified it to fit all the electronic components and screw together nicely.

-I used white PETG for the feet, and white PLA for all other components.
-For the head and other details, I used 220 grit sandpaper and the following paints:
-- Silver: Rust-Oleum Universal Titanium Silver Metallic
-- Blue: Rust-Oleum Metallic Brilliant Metal Finish (Cobalt Blue)
-- Gloss/Sealant: Rust-Oleum Gloss Clear Enamel

 ## Electronics
 Here is the breadboard design for setting up this system: